hjoseph777/MovieAppV2_LAB10/README.md

 ## admin
 - user: admin
 - password: admin
-*Complete Django project with CRUD operations ready to deploy*

 ## Important: Where your Django code lives
 - The main CRUD operations are in [`movie/views.py`](movie/views.py) with authentication-protected views